 Hives, hot flashes, dermatitis, brain fog, inflammatory bowel disorders, hypertension, atherosclerosis, heart failure, diabetes, cirrhosis, inflammation, sepsis, neurodegenerative disease, erectile dysfunction, and asthma, to name a few.

 Testing For Hydrogen Sulfide

-There is not a current validated test for hydrogen sulphide, that I know of, that is accessible at this point in time (June 2019).
+There is not a current validated test for Hs2, that I know of, that is accessible at this point in time (June 2019).
 Please e-mail me if you know of one.
 One will be available by 2020 which is very exciting.
 However you can test for levels of sulphate reducing bacteria via stool testing, and thus gain good understanding around whether there is a microbial imbalance contributing to hydrogen sulphide imbalances.